 A continuing student is defined as a student who enrolls in one of three consecutive semesters.
-Example: enrolls Summer 2002, no enrollment Fall 2002 or Spring 2003; re-enrolls Summer 2003.
+Example: enrolls Summer 2004, no enrollment Fall 2004 or Spring 2005, re-enrolls Summer 2005.
 Continuing students do not need to reapply to the School of Public Health to enroll if they meet all of the following conditions:

-- 1. The student has not received a degree from the health science center since last enrollment. - 2.
-The student does not have any current blocks on his or her record, i.e., GRE or academic. - 3.
+- 1. The student has not received a degree from the health science center since last enrollment; - 2.
+The student does not have any current blocks on his or her record, i.e., immunizations or academic; and - 3.
 The student has not attended any other academic institution during his/her absence from the health science center.

 Students who do not meet these requirements must give a written explanation of the facts surrounding the situation to the School of Public Health Office of Admissions and Student Services for consideration.
-Students who are unsure that they meet all of the above conditions for re-enrollment should contact the School of Public Health Office of Admissions and Student Services before the registration period.
+Students who are unsure if they meet all of the above conditions for re-enrollment should contact the School of Public Health Office of Admissions and Student Services before the registration period.

-Readmission of Former Students
+Re-admission of Former Students